tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

   df_shopping["Gender"] = df_shopping["Gender"].apply(encodeGender)
   ```

 * The `Annual Income` column is on a different scale than the other columns, so this column should be rescaled.
-Dividing by `1000` is the simplest approach.
+Dividing by `1000` is the most straightforward approach.

   ```python
   df_shopping["Annual Income"] = df_shopping["Annual Income"] / 1000
   ```

-* Finally, the cleaned DataFrame is saved as a `CSV` file for being used in coming activities.
+* Finally, the cleaned DataFrame is saved as a `CSV` file for being used in future activities.

   ```python
   file_path = "Data/shopping_data_cleaned.csv"